Eyongkevin/Udacity-Image-Processing-API/README.md

 http://localhost:5000/
 ```

-If you try to access an enpoint order than these, this moddleware will redirect to a page not found page as seen below
+If you try to access an enpoint order than these, this moddleware will redirect to a page not found as seen below

 !['pageNotFound'](./docs/images/pageNotFound.png)

 ## Handling Other Uncertainties
-This API handles situations where there are no images to resize or parameters where not provided to resize the images.
+This API handles situations where there are no images to resize or parameters are not provided to resize the images.

 ### 1. No images to resize